gogins/csound-android/README.md

 First clone the Git repository at https://github.com/gogins/csound-android.

-The following environment mentioned below MUST be set before building, perhaps in your .profile script.
+The environment variables mentioned below MUST be set before building, perhaps in your .profile script.
 Obviously, modify the paths as required to suit your home directory and installation details.
 These are exported in `build-env.sh` which you can source in your .profile script.